shi-vam7902/CTMS-backend/README.md

-Sure, here's the updated README file with the database connection folder included in the folder structure:
+Sure, here's the updated README file with the deployment information for Render.com:

 ---